GigaSpaces-ProfessionalServices/dih-k8s-training-labs/lab-service-dev-solution/README.md

 In the following steps, we will create a space named `demo` using the Ops-UI.

 1. Locate in the External-IP of the XAP Manager load balancer service.
-`kubectl get services`; Find the manager External IP address.
+`kubectl get services -n dih`; Find the manager External IP address.
 2. Open the Ops-UI.
 In a browser, go to `<xap manager external ip>:8090`
 3. Click on 'Monitor my services'; Click on '+' icon in top right, Deploy space service (space) name: ‘demo’.
 Single partition with no backup is ok.